-With so many highly qualified applicants to choose among, pediatrics residency programs also look for involvement in extracurricular activities, community service, and research.
-According to the 2016 NRMP Program Director Survey:
+Pediatrics residency programs value involvement in extracurricular activities, community service, leadership, and research.
+According to the 2018 NRMP Program Director Survey:

-3 The American Academy of Pediatrics holds its National Conference in October.
-Several years ago, the Academy developed the Medical Student Subcomittee, which has worked on developing resources for medical students.
+The American Academy of Pediatrics holds its National Conference in October.
+Several years ago, the Academy developed the Medical Student Subcommittee, which has worked on developing resources for medical students.
 Students interested in applying for a position should visit the organization's website.
 The American College of Osteopathic Pediatricians holds its Spring Conference in April.
-Students may be able to present their research findigns at these meetings, and network with physicians in the field.
+Students may be able to present their research findings at these meetings, and network with physicians in the field.